zuixjs/zuixjs.org/source/pages/documentation/active_refresh/index.md

 };
 ```

-that basically read the code to evaluate from the `@hide-if` attribute's value, then it executes the code using the utility
+that basically reads the code to evaluate from the `@hide-if` attribute's value, then it executes the code using the utility
-method `zuix.runScriptlet(..)` and if the result is truthy and not equal to the previous evaluation, then it will set the
+method `zuix.runScriptlet(..)` and, if the result is truthy and not equal to the previous evaluation, then it will set the
-target element (`$el`) visibility to `hidden`, or, if the result is false and different from the previous evaluation, then
+target element's (`$el`) visibility to `hidden`, or, if the result is false and different from the previous evaluation, then
 it will set the visibility to `visible`.
 It will finally call the method `refreshCallback(lastResult)` to request a new
 refresh call, passing to it the last result.